 For further information about our Primary curriculum, please contact Mr Aidan Phipps.

 Key Stage 3 (Years 7, 8 and 9)

 In Years 7 to 9, we ensure all pupils study as broad a range of subjects as possible.
 These include:

-Maths, English, Science, Art and Design, Drama, Music, History, Geography, Design and Technology, Food Technology, Computing, World Citizens, PE and Citizenship.
+Maths, English, Science, Art and Design, Performing Arts, History, Geography, Design and Technology, Food Technology, Textiles, Computing, World Citizens, PE and PSHE.

 Key Stage 4 (Years 10 and 11)

-All pupils study a core curriculum of English, Maths, Science, PE, Citizenship and Computing, All pupils are entered into accredited courses in English, Maths, Science and ICT (at GCSE, Entry Level or Functional Skills depending on ability).
-The remaining curriculum time is tailored to meet the needs and strengths of the cohort.
+All pupils study a core curriculum of English, Maths, Science, PE and Personal Growth and Wellbeing.
+All pupils are entered into accredited courses in English, Maths and Science (at GCSE, Entry Level or Functional Skills depending on ability).
+Students study three options subjects which are chosen from an initial list of 24 subjects.
+This process happens in Year 9 and subjects which are offered are based upon pupil’s aspirations, and therefore they change each year.
+In 2022-2023, pupils had the opportunity to complete 18 different accreditations in 15 different subject areas.
 A full list of the courses and qualifications offered can be found on the tabs to the left.

 Key Stage 5 (Years 12, 13 and 14)

 At Key Stage 5, the curriculum focuses on the student’s individual aspirations along with their academic needs to ensure that they are able to work towards becoming independent adults.
 Students have the option to stay at the Wrotham site or move to one of our partnership sites in Year 12, 13 or 14.